Poudre River Resources

 This guide outlines Best Management Practices (BMPs) to prevent, reduce or mitigate adverse water quality impacts from forest management activities.
 It should be used during forestry project planning, operation and close out.
 We hope you find this guidebook to be a beneficial tool.

-Poudre River INvestigators Guide
+Poudre River Investigators Guide

 The Cache la Poudre River is an integral part of the Northern Colorado landscape, originating in Rocky Mountain National Park, flowing down the mountains, and through the cities of Fort Collins, Timnath, Windsor and Greeley.
 The Poudre River Investigators activity guide connects youth and families to the river corridor through hands-on, minds-on activities.
 The guide serves as an outdoor education resource and can be used throughout the river corridor.